avble/00_prj_vr_docs/docs/source/configuration/Fortrezz.rst

 Exclusion
 ~~~~~~~~~~~~
-Press and hold the switch button
+Press and hold the switch button for 2 seconds.
+The LED will blink when the exclusion completes.

 Configuration
 ~~~~~~~~~~~~~~~~